Vyral/terrence-boykin/_posts/2022-07-29-keeping-your-family-safe-in-an-uncertain-world.md

 **Tina, what do you do, and how do you make people feel safer in today’s world?&nbsp;**

 I’m a personal safety specialist, so my job is to keep families protected in an unpredictable world.
 I also provide non-lethal alternatives to self-defense weapons.
-A lot of people don’t want to carry a gun or knife around with them, and I completely understand.
-So I make sure I cover everyone’s needs.
+A lot of people don’t want to carry a gun or knife around with them, and I completely understand, so I make sure I cover everyone’s needs.

 **What are a few of the products you’ll have at our safety workshop on August 10?**